daniel-koehn/Differential-equations-earth-system/06_Heat_2D/README.md

 In this lesson, we graduate to two dimensions!
 A 2D heat-conduction problem is described, representing a computer microchip, and is solved with an explicit time integration scheme.
 The lesson covers boundary conditions in 2D and array-storage decisions.

-### [Lesson 2](http://nbviewer.ipython.org/urls/github.com/daniel-koehn/Differential-equations-earth-system/tree/master/06_Heat_2D/02_Optimizing_Heat_Equation_2D.ipynb): Performance optimization of the 2D heat equation finite difference modelling code
+### [Lesson 2](http://nbviewer.ipython.org/urls/github.com/daniel-koehn/Differential-equations-earth-system/tree/master/06_Heat_2D/02_Optimizing_Heat_Equation_2D.ipynb): Performance optimization of the 2D heat equation FTCS-FD modelling code

 During the last class, we developed a 2D heat equation FD code.
 However, if we investigate this "vanilla" Python implementation using a computationally more demanding test problem, the runtime performance is quite underwhelming.
 Therefore, the aim of this lesson is to optimize the performance of the 2D heat equation code with Just-In-Time (JIT) code compilation using the Numba package and NumPy array operations.

-### [Lesson 3](http://nbviewer.ipython.org/urls/github.com/daniel-koehn/Differential-equations-earth-system/tree/master/06_Heat_2D/03_Heat_Equation_2D_analytical solution.ipynb): 2D Heat Equation: Comparison between analytical and numerical solution
+### [Lesson 3](http://nbviewer.ipython.org/urls/github.com/daniel-koehn/Differential-equations-earth-system/tree/master/06_Heat_2D/03_Heat_Equation_2D_analytical_solution.ipynb): 2D Heat Equation: Comparison between analytical and numerical solution

 In this module, we developed a finite difference modelling code to solve the 2D heat equation and optimized the runtime performance using Just-In-Time (JIT) compilation.
 What is still missing is a comparison between an analytical and the corresponding numerical solution.
 This will be the focus of this exercise.